GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Discussion

 A persistent issue with atmospheric retrievals for planets orbiting M dwarfs is that the photospheric models for these stars currently impose limitations on the reliability of the calculated contamination spectra \cite[e.g.,][]{Lim2023,Radica2024,TRAPPISTPath2024}.
 The contamination spectra calculated in atmospheric retrievals are based on 1D spectral models (PHOENIX in this work) and, given the lack of model fidelity for M dwarfs \citep[e.g.,][]{Rajpurohit2018}, this imposes a limit to the accuracy of these corrections.
-These interpolated stellar models are in stark contrast to the relatively complex, high-dimensional 1D atmospheric models used for the planet, despite the fact that the contaminating TLS signal exceeded that of the planet atmosphere for TOI-5205. \cite{spotexep2023} note that reliably correcting stellar contamination, in both photometry and transmission spectra, requires various theoretical improvements to model features that may impact the spectra (e.g., small-scale and spot-like magnetic heterogeneities).
+These interpolated stellar models are in stark contrast to the relatively complex, high-dimensional 1D atmospheric models used for the planet, despite the fact that the contaminating TLS signal exceeded that of the planet atmosphere for TOI-5205.
+Our TLS modeling also requires assumptions about the surface inhomogeneities (namely that starspots or plages can be modeled with a 1D stellar model) and their shape and position on the stellar surface, which impose further limitations on the accuracy of the TLS correction. \cite{spotexep2023} note that reliably correcting stellar contamination, in both photometry and transmission spectra, requires various theoretical improvements to model features that may impact the spectra (e.g., small-scale and spot-like magnetic heterogeneities).
 Our work here further motivates such improvements.